How to Know If You Are Getting Something for Your Dealership SEO Investment

 How Important Are Website Conversions?

 Though much of the buying process can happen through the website, ultimately, the sale of a vehicle or service is happening at the physical dealership location.
 Because the digital and physical processes can become intertwined, the buying process for car dealerships can be quite fluid.
-This makes it difficult to pinpoint whether your SEO efforts have played a role on any one specific vehicle sale.
+This makes it difficult to pinpoint whether your SEO efforts have played a role in any one specific vehicle sale.

 This doesn’t mean conversions such as contact form completions or click-to-call buttons are not important, but it does mean they aren’t always telling the whole story.
 Take, for example, a customer who searches for $0 down lease specials in their area via Google.
 They see a link to a page on your website advertising $0 down lease specials available during this month’s sales event.
 Rather than completing the contact form on that page, they click over to the inventory, where they view some of the models available to lease.
 After completing their research, they leave the website.
-The next day, they conduct another Google search for the dealership’s phone number and call the dealership directly through Google to ask questions and schedule a time to visit.
+The next day, they conducted another Google search for the dealership’s phone number and called the dealership directly through Google to ask questions and schedule a time to visit.
 Organic search optimization clearly played a role in obtaining that customer, but there aren’t any form completions or call tracking triggers to show for it.
-In a case like this, seeing that traffic is coming to the page, and that the traffic is local with a low bounce rate, is likely a good enough indication of that page’s success.
+In a case like this, seeing that traffic is coming to the page and that the traffic is local with a low bounce rate is likely a good enough indication of that page’s success.

 Assisted Conversions Through Organic Search